bananabr34d/mizuki/README.md

 - **State Version**: `25.05`

 ## Files
-All files are organized across `~/wtf`, `../nixos`, and `../home-manager`.

-Project Overview
+## Project Overview
 Mizuki delivers a curated, reproducible environment for developers, blending Omarchy’s one-command setup philosophy with a polished, aesthetic-driven experience.
 Key features include:

-Multi-System Support: Configurations for NixOS (laptops, desktop, VM) and Nix-Darwin (Mac Mini), defined in flake.nix.
+**Multi-System Support**: Configurations for NixOS (laptops, desktop, VM) and Nix-Darwin (Mac Mini), defined in flake.nix.
-Desktop Environment: Hyprland on NixOS with Waybar, SwayNC, Fuzzel, Kitty, and keybindings (SUPER+F for Brave, SUPER+Y for Yazi, SUPER+I for emoji picker).
+**Desktop Environment**: Hyprland on NixOS with Waybar, SwayNC, Fuzzel, Kitty, and keybindings (SUPER+F for Brave, SUPER+Y for Yazi, SUPER+I for emoji picker).
-Aesthetic: Catppuccin Mocha dark theme across Hyprland, Yazi, Kitty, and Fuzzel, with Hack Nerd Font and emoji icons for filetypes (e.g., 📄 for .txt, 📁 for directories).
+**Aesthetic**: Catppuccin Mocha dark theme across Hyprland, Yazi, Kitty, and Fuzzel, with Hack Nerd Font and emoji icons for filetypes (e.g., 📄 for .txt, 📁 for directories).
-File Management: Thunar (GUI, Adwaita-dark) and Yazi (terminal, emoji-enhanced) for intuitive navigation.
+**File Management**: Thunar (GUI, Adwaita-dark) and Yazi (terminal, emoji-enhanced) for intuitive navigation.
-Editor: Neovim with nixvim, supporting nvim-orgmode, zettelkasten.nvim, and nvim-cmp for note-taking and coding.
+**Editor**: Neovim with nixvim, supporting nvim-orgmode, zettelkasten.nvim, and nvim-cmp for note-taking and coding.
-Networking: Tailscale for secure VPN and SSH, Caddy for Syncthing reverse proxy, and Samba for network shares.
+**Networking**: Tailscale for secure VPN and SSH, Caddy for Syncthing reverse proxy, and Samba for network shares.
-Storage: LUKS-encrypted BTRFS with subvolumes (/, /home, /nix, etc.) and Snapper for hourly snapshots.
+**Storage**: LUKS-encrypted BTRFS with subvolumes (/, /home, /nix, etc.) and Snapper for hourly snapshots.
-Secrets: SOPS with age encryption for credentials (joe_password, tailscale_auth_key).
+**Secrets**: SOPS with age encryption for credentials.
-Packages: Curated tools like bemoji, lazygit, ripgrep, spotify, and zen-browser for productivity and media.
+**Packages**: Curated tools like bemoji, lazygit, ripgrep, spotify, and zen-browser for productivity and media.

 Mizuki’s fluid, modular design ensures a consistent, developer-friendly experience across systems, with a focus on modern aesthetics and streamlined workflows.
 Future enhancements may include [Grok API](https://x.ai/api) integration for AI-assisted note-taking and additional [Yazi plugins](https://github.com/yazi-rs/plugins).